Astydamia (wife of Acastus)

-In Greek mythology, Astydamia (/əˌstɪdəˈmiːə/; Ἀστυδάμεια), also called Hippolyta and sometimes simply identified as Cretheis in a patronymic manner (Κρηθηίς, meaning “the daughter of Cretheus”), is a princess and then queen of the ancient Greek city of Iolcus in Thessaly, the daughter of Cretheus and wife of Acastus.
+In Greek mythology, Astydamia (/əˌstɪdəˈmiːə/; Ἀστυδάμεια), also called Hippolyta and sometimes simply identified as Cretheis in a patronymic manner (Κρηθηίς, lit. 'the daughter of Cretheus'), is a princess and then queen of the ancient Greek city of Iolcus in Thessaly, the daughter of Cretheus and wife of Acastus.
 Astydamia fell in love with Peleus of Phthia and tried to seduce him during his short stay at Iolcus, but when her efforts failed she accused him of assault to her husband Acastus, an act that would make Peleus forever an enemy to the royal couple and their city.

 Family

 Astydamia was the daughter of King Cretheus of Iolcus by one of his wives.
 Her (half-)siblings included Aeson, Pheres, Amythaon, Myrina and possibly Phalanna.
 She married Acastus, and was presumably the mother of his three daughters Sthenele, Laodamia and Sterope and his unnamed sons.

 Mythology

 Classical sources

 The earliest attestation of this episode is found in Pindar's fourth and fifth Nemean odes, written between 483 and 473 BC.
 Pindar writes in the fourth ode that Hippolyta's ‘crafty arts’ against Peleus, and Acastus’ attempt to kill him via animal ambush (which was only thwarted thanks to an intervention by the wise centaur Chiron) led to him waging a war against the city of Iolcus.
 He elaborates in the fifth ode that the deceitful queen Hippolyta reported a false story to her husband about Peleus supposedly making an attempt on her in Acastus' own bed, wishing to make Acastus a partner in her plot against Peleus, when the opposite was in fact true.
 Hippolyta had tried to seduce, begged and coaxed Peleus into becoming her illicit lover, but he had refused her advances again and again, evoking Zeus the god of hospitality in anger.

 The story is further explained by a scholiast on those lines; the wife of Acastus, here called Cretheis, fell in love with Peleus, and tried to persuade him to sleep with her, but he would have none of that.
 In revenge, she lied to Acastus that Peleus had tried to rape her.
 After making up some excuse, Acastus led Peleus to some desolate area in Mount Pelion, where he intended to set wild animals upon Peleus while he left stealthily.
 But the gods pitied Peleus and his piousness, and sent Hephaestus to him, who gave him a large knife for Peleus to defend his life with.
 Some time later, Peleus would return to fight against Iolcus.
 In other authors, Hermes and Chiron arrived to give him a blade crafted by Hephaestus.